 If you decide to invest in the Bitcoin stock market or other cryptocurrencies, this potential for new regulation is something to keep in mind.

 With regulations comes more scrutiny into how Bitcoin and other cryptocurrencies operate.
 As new cryptos hit the market, they often use ICOs to do it.
 Here’s how that may be affected.

 How Will This Affect Initial Coin Offerings (ICOs)?

-An ICO is a method used by cryptocurrency startups to bypass regulated and rigorous capital raising processes that are required by banks and venture capitalists.
-Typically, in an initial coin offering a percentage of the new cryptocurrency is sold to early investors in exchange for Bitcoin or other legal tender.
+An ICO is a method used by cryptocurrency startups to bypass the regulated and rigorous capital-raising processes that banks and venture capitalists require.
+Typically, in an initial coin offering, a percentage of the new cryptocurrency is sold to early investors in exchange for Bitcoin or legal tender.

 Currently, the interest in Wall Street in Bitcoin is probably not going to affect ICOs very much.
 It looks like there will be more of an effect on initial coin offerings when regulators come in to deal with the growing Bitcoin stock market and other cryptocurrency efforts.